 Tip: Try mixing it in fractionated coconut oil along with frankincense and lavender.
 It makes an outstanding massage oil that will seep through skin and get right into muscle cells.

-Magnesium chloride oil can help regulate calcium imbalances on your scalp.
-When you have calcium imbalance, it can cause blocks in your pores, which outwardly begin to show as hair loss or a slowdown in your hair growth.
+Magnesium chloride oil helps regulate calcium imbalances on your scalp.
+When you have calcium imbalance, calcium deposits in the scalp can cause blocks in your pores, which outwardly begin to show as hair loss or a slowdown in your hair growth.

 Magnesium Oil for Acne

 Most people are magnesium deficient due to environmental and synthetic changes in the way food and water are processed.
 When magnesium is present in our bodies, it helps break apart different fats and oils that help reduce skin oiliness.

 Magnesium also helps reduce skin inflammation, which greatly reduces the image and irritations caused by acne.
 Topical magnesium oil allows you to apply it directly to blemishes which helps reduce them quicker.

 Magnesium for Deodorant

 When present, magnesium can help regulate over 300 different biochemical functions in your body.
 Your body odor can actually be an indication of a mineral deficiency in your system.